Post Traumatic Stress Disorder (PTSD) and Trauma Symptoms Test

 6. Encourage self-care: Encourage young people to engage in self-care activities that promote their well-being, such as exercise, relaxation techniques, or creative outlets.

-7. Utilize PTSD and Trauma Resources: The Department of Veterans Affairs (VA) and organizations like the National Center for PTSD offer may offer support.
+7. Utilize PTSD and Trauma Resources: The Department of Veterans Affairs (VA) and organizations like the National Center for PTSD may offer support.

 “Parents need to refrain from trying to ‘fix’ their children when they’re triggered and re-experience a traumatic event,” Gent said.
 “Instead, they should focus on ‘How do I get them back to a place of security, nurturance, and regulation?’”